Hillview Station Regeneration Project

 Project Information:

-The Hillview Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on Hillview Station, approximately 60km southeast of Meekatharra in the Murchison region of Western Australia.
-Registered in September 2018, the project covers a vast area of 147,768 hectares.
-The property is a working cattle station, run by proponents Darren and Kim Cousens (Platinum Pastoral Trust), which manages Santa Gertrudis and Droughtmaster cattle amidst the carbon farming operations.
+Hillview Station Regeneration Project is a Human-Induced Regeneration project located at Hillview Station, approximately 60km southeast of the remote town of Meekatharra in the Murchison region of Western Australia.
+Registered in September 2018, the project spans a massive 147,768 hectares across a pastoral lease.
+The general land use in this remote region is extensive pastoralism, primarily focused on cattle and sheep grazing.